Code of Ethics at a Glance

-To support and assist practitioners in making this commitment, and understand how the Code of Ethics applies in everyday practice, the College developed a series of e-Learning modules.
+To support and assist pharmacy professionals in understanding how the Code of Ethics applies in everyday practice, the College developed a series of e-Learning modules.

 - Principle of Beneficence (to benefit)